Wham Paymaster robbery: Robbery

 The civilian driving the open wagon abandoned his vehicle as the gunfight began, fleeing to safety.
 Campbell's horse spooked at the sound of the weapons and threw her before it ran back toward the stagecoach station.

 The bandits called Campbell's name and fired a couple shots in her direction before turning their attention elsewhere.
 Campbell then crawled behind a bush and some rocks located about 50 ft past the ambulance.
 She observed the rest of the fight from this position.

 The soldiers, who had set their rifles down while preparing to move the boulder, quickly grabbed their weapons and ran for cover.
-Sgt.
 Brown and two privates were separated from the rest of the group and forced down the road.
 After finding cover, Brown, though wounded in his arm, fired his revolver at the bandits that had stood up.
 After emptying his revolver, he took a rifle from one of the privates and continued the fight.
 It was not until one of the two privates was wounded, and the sergeant shot a second time, that the three men retreated to a dry creek bed about 300 ft away.

 Major Wham initially took shelter behind the ambulance.
 The remaining draft animals panicked at the sound of the gunfire and dragged both wagons off the west side of the road, damaging their harnesses in the process.
 This forced Wham to retreat behind a small rocky ledge on the west side of the road.
 He was joined behind the outcropping by his clerk and most of the soldiers.
 Wham directed the soldiers' fire while his clerk rendered aid to the wounded.
 Both men, initially unarmed, later took rifles from wounded soldiers and joined in the fight.

 Mays initially returned fire with his revolver from behind the escort wagon.
 This position soon proved untenable and he joined Wham behind the rocky ledge.
 While Wham and his men were pinned down there, the bandits maneuvered along the top of the ridge to get them into a crossfire.
 About 30 minutes after the battle began, Mays, who had assumed command of the escort following the withdrawal of Brown, informed Wham that their position was no longer defensible and that he was ordering his men to withdraw.
 Wham initially objected to this choice but later admitted that Mays had made the correct military decision.